 When a loved one is taking pain relievers or a teenager is given the medications for legitimate reasons, it is easy to obtain the drugs.
 When the drugs are taken in a way that deviates from the doctor’s orders or another individual’s prescription is used, then it is a form of drug abuse.

 In many cases, the drugs that are on the rise are the easiest to find and obtain.
 In states where marijuana is legal for medical purposes, teenagers can find the drug in similar ways as any other prescription.
 In other states, the drug is a little less accessible.

 Alcohol is also readily available.
 Even if adults refuse to purchase the drinks for children, parents or older siblings might purchase the alcohol for personal consumption.

 Teenagers can easily take the drink or find those who are willing to purchase the alcohol and are old enough for the purchase.

 The growing trend in certain substances is related to the ease of obtaining those drugs.
 When it is easy to find the drugs and it does not present a major risk, teenagers are more likely to try the substance.

-Almost half of teenagers who abuse alcohol and have been drunk feel that it is not a great risk to health.
-Only about one third of teenagers think that drunkenness is bad.
-The large numbers of adolescents who feel that drunkenness is not risky suggest that teenagers have a false sense of security, safety and confidence when it relates to substance abuse.
+Almost half of the teenagers who abuse alcohol and have been drunk feel that it is not a great risk to health.
+Only about one-third of teenagers think that drunkenness is bad.
+The large numbers of adolescents who feel that drunkenness is not risky suggest that teenagers have a false sense of security, safety, and confidence when it relates to substance abuse.